DIFFERENT ROLES AND DESIGNS OF HETERO-GATE DIELECTRIC IN SINGLE- AND DOUBLE-GATE TUNNEL FIELD-EFFECT TRANSISTORS

 Authors

-• Lưu Thế Vinh The Faculty of Electronic Technology, Industrial University of Ho Chi Minh City
+• Lưu Thế Vinh The Faculty of Electronic Technology, Industrial University of Ho Chi Minh City, Viet Nam

-• Huỳnh Thị Hồng Thắm Hoang Hoa Tham Senior High School, Khanhhoa
+• Huỳnh Thị Hồng Thắm Hoang Hoa Tham Senior High School, Khanhhoa, Viet Nam

-• Chun Hsing Shih The Department of Electrical Engineering, National Chi Nan University, Nantou, Taiwan
+• Chun Hsing Shih The Department of Electrical Engineering, National Chi Nan University, Nantou, Taiwan, China

 DOI: